 - El Bayada & Zaouia of Sidi Brahim, Nefta

 We begin today with a spectacular heritage train ride on the Lézard Rouge (Red Lizard) that follows a tortuous path on tracks laid for mining through gorges carved by the Oued Seldja.
-The rock formations you will see are extraordinary, and the rolling stock in which you will ride, is interesting.
-It was once used by the Bey to travel from Tunis to his summer residence at Hammam Lif, a coastal town with thermal springs some 20 kilometres east of Tunis.
+The rock formations you will see are extraordinary, and the rolling stock in which you will ride was once used by the Bey to travel from Tunis to his summer residence at Hammam Lif, a coastal town with thermal springs some 20 kilometres east of Tunis.
 The government restored these carriages in the 1990s.

 Kairouan - 3 nights